 Of course, having a retro style, it would probably lend itself towards being issued on vinyl and cassette!

 Well, thank you so much for taking the time to talk to us today and for sharing the ministry that God has placed on your hearts.
-We wish Eyes of Elijah all the best in their future endeavours, and are thoughts and prayers are with you.
+We wish Eyes of Elijah all the best in their future endeavors, and our thoughts and prayers are with you.

 Thank you for having us on Jacob’s Ladder!
 We too, will be praying for your ministry!